Selective disk backup and restore for Azure virtual machines

 Enable-AzRecoveryServicesBackupProtection -Item $item -InclusionDisksList[Strings] -VaultId $targetVault.ID -Policy $pol

-Backup only OS disk during modify protection with PowerShell
+Back up only the OS disk during the modify-protection operation with PowerShell

 Enable-AzRecoveryServicesBackupProtection -Item $item -ExcludeAllDataDisks -VaultId $targetVault.ID -Policy $pol